yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

-TO START, you can simply download the stable release zip package v1.0, make sure all environment&path&virable all is well, make sure your ROS workspace name is "catkin_ws"and,
+3.TO START, you can simply download the stable release zip package v1.0, make sure all environment&path&virable all is well, make sure your ROS workspace name is "catkin_ws"and,
 RUN: